Why NF1 Is Not About the Tumors

 Spread the Love

-Over the past few days, IĀ had the opportunity to read various Facebook and email comments about children being newly diagnosed with the dreaded Neurofibromatosis disease.
+Over the past few days, I had the opportunity to read various Facebook and email comments about children being newly diagnosed with the dreaded Neurofibromatosis disease.
 I have also spoken with mothers who worry about the effects of this disease.
 This is certainly understandable.

 These tumors are only one part of this disease though.
 There are so many challenges for these kids and the tumors are only cosmetic.
 While this is still terrible, consider the idea that most kids with NF1 get through puberty with very few nodules.
 At the onset of puberty, many children have already shown as many nodules as they will get until they are about 40 years old.

 Teach the school administrators that just because NF1 falls under the “Other Health Impaired” area, it doesn’t mean the student has ADHD, ADD, or some other unexplained behavior; therefore, the school should not treat this as such.
-This disease has some very real processing and language development delays.
-Early intervention is imperative.
+This disease has some very real processing and language development delays; early intervention is imperative.

 It is important to keep your student motivated and attentive.
 Try not to focus on the tumors.
 Focus on what your child can do, is able to do, and wants to do.

-Picture Credit: Children’s Tumor FoundationĀ
+Picture Credit: Children’s Tumor Foundation

 Spread the Love